 How Often Can You Change Your Power of Attorney?

 Granting someone power of attorney is a major decision that gives them legal authority to act on your behalf.
 As life circumstances change, you may want to revise who you have appointed or modify the powers granted.
 In Texas, you can revoke or modify a power of attorney at any time as long as you are mentally competent.
-A Texas lawyer can help you make any changes to your estate plan or any legal documents as you wish to make alterations.

-Revoking a Power of Attorney
+What Does Texas Law Say About Revoking a Power of Attorney?

 In some cases, you may only need to update certain provisions rather than revoke the entire document.
 For example, you may want to:

-- Name a new agent while keeping the powers unchanged
+- Name a new agent while keeping the powers unchanged.

-- Modify the specific powers granted to the existing agent
+- Modify the specific powers granted to the existing agent.

-- Add or remove co-agents
+- Add or remove co-agents.

 Making limited changes through an update avoids having to redo the entire document from scratch.
 Any alterations should be executed as a formal amendment through a written instrument signed and dated by you.